-The Governance and Nominating Committee reports to the Board of Directors on all matters relating to corporate governance of the Company, including the development and recommendation to the Board of Directors of a set of corporate governance principles applicable to the Company, selection, qualification and nomination of the members of the Board of Directors and nominees to the Board of Directors, and administration of the Board's evaluation process.
+The Governance and Nominating Committee reports to the Board of Directors on all matters relating to corporate governance of the Company, including:

+- the development and recommendation to the Board of Directors of a set of corporate governance principles applicable to the Company; - selection, qualification and nomination of the members of the Board of Directors and nominees to the Board of Directors; - administration of the Board's evaluation process; and - oversight of the Company's efforts to identify sustainability risks and opportunities, and the development and implementation of goals the Company may establish from time to time relating to same.

 Each of the members of the Governance and Nominating Committee is independent within the meaning of the NYSE listing standards and the Company's Corporate Governance Guidelines.